dvidelabs/flatcc/README.md

 even if they share namespaces.
 This would rarely be a problem in praxis, but it means that schema compilation from memory buffers cannot authoratively validate a schema.
-The reason the schema must be isolated is that otherwise code generation for a given schema could changes with how it is being used leading to very strange errors in user code.
+The reason the schema must be isolated is that otherwise code generation for a given schema could change with how it is being used leading to very strange errors in user code.